jtheardw/mantissa/README.md

 ### Data

 - Andrew Grant for some of the positions used in the tuning process for Mantissa's handwritten evaluator.
-- Kade Phillips and Thomas Ahle for their two analyses of data to model moves remaining in a game.
+- Kade and Thomas Ahle for their two analyses of data to model moves remaining in a game.

 ### NNUE